 - There are various recipes for making Grog, the traditional hot sailor’s drink.
 Ian mostly follows the standard North German recipe of rum, sugar and hot water, though he also adds in a dash of lime juice borrowed from the Royal Navy’s recipe.

-- The cover is an altered photo I took at the town of Bensersiel on the German North Sea coast.
+- The original cover was an altered photo I took at the town of Bensersiel on the German North Sea coast.
 The original unaltered photo may be seen here.